Classification Theorem For Positive Critical Points Of Sobolev Trace Inequality: Proof of Theorem

 \subsection{A differential identity}

 In this subsection, by using Bochner's skill and a Pohozaev identity like \cite{GL23}, we show that $u$ satisfies the following differential identity, which implies Theorem \ref{t1}. \begin{prop} Let $u$ be a solution to $(\ref{e1})$.
-Then $|\n u|^{p-2}\n u\in C^{1,\a}_{loc}(\ov\O)$ and
+Then we have